Knowledge base

 In case of a problem

-If the Invite button (point 6 above) is not visible or remains greyed out, check that:
+If the Invite button is not visible or remains grayed out, check that:

 • your user account has sufficient permissions to administer the product in question

-• the email address in question does not yet exist as a login identifier for an Infomaniak Organization
+• the email address concerned does not yet exist as a login identifier for an Infomaniak Organization

-• the table under the button does not mention a user listed with an email address identical to the email address in question
+• the table under the button does not mention a user listed with an email address identical to the email address concerned

-Example: you want to invite someone to view the address anna.a@domain.xyz but the button is greyed out because a user anna.a@domain.xyz is listed in the table.
+Example: you want to invite someone to view the address anna.a@domain.xyz but the button is grayed out because a user anna.a@domain.xyz appears in the table.

-Solution: to be able to invite a new user to view the address in question, completely delete the user account with the login address being the email address in question.
+Solution: to be able to invite a new user to view the address concerned, refer to this other guide.

 Has this FAQ been helpful?